guyellis/learning-node/ANSWERS.md

 8. Complete code coverage
   * Take a look at the new test in the test file.
 What does it do?
     * It fakes a 404 HTTP status code when `request` is called.
-  * Run `npm run istanbul`.
+  * Run `npm run coverage`.
 What does the code coverage look like now?
     * Now should 100% coverage.
   * What happens if we change the name of the `callback()` function in the error condition to `callbag()`?
 Will the tests and coverage still run okay?